RuijieYin/ranktreeEnsemble/README.md

-# R package for implementing ensemble methods of rank-based trees as single-sample predictors for gene expression classification
+# ranktreeEnsemble: an R package for implementing ensemble methods of rank-based trees as single-sample predictors for gene expression classification
 * A python version can be found at: https://github.com/RuijieYin/Ensemble_Methods_of_Rank_Based_Trees_py

 ## Authors